Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/netstat-tuna.png)
 **Figure 34** Statistics by using netstat.

-The command I love to use is `netstat -aenp` that can show you the program who use the connection and their process ID number which can be handy to find some process that use the connection and stop it by that ID number.
+The command I love to use is `netstat -nepa` that can show you the program who use the connection and their process ID number which can be handy to find some process that use the connection and stop it by that ID number.

 ![OSCP Post](/assets/images/lpic2/netstat-aenp.png)
 **Figure 35** Process ID of networking connection.